 This program engages students in the various cultures of China as an integral part of the required courses that explore Chinese culture and the minority experience.
 Students are first introduced to the Forbidden City and the Great Wall in Beijing and then take an overnight train to Xian whose famous Terracotta Warriors and Wild Goose Pagoda are a reminder of China’s prominence in the world as the eastern terminus of the Silk Road.
 Finally, students fly into Chengdu, home to China’s pandas and a sizable Tibetan minority population, and prepare for their semester of study at Sichuan University.

-While in Chengdu, Students engage with local communities through study tours to rural farms, local villages and nearby monuments such as Emei Mountain.
+While in Chengdu, Students engage with local communities through study tours to rural farms, local villages and nearby monuments.
 In October, students visit a Tibetan Region for a week of discovery to explore Buddhist temples, shrines, a culture vastly different than its surrounding regions.

 You will stay in an international student residence hall, where you will meet students from around the world.
 You will have a double bedroom with your own bathroom and shower.
 You are provided with a monthly stipend for food, which gives you the freedom to eat at the nearby cafeteria, or to explore the many surrounding restaurants.

 The PLU comprehensive fee for Fall semester covers this academic experience (instruction and academic credit, housing and meal stipend, study tours, study abroad insurance, visa fees, and a $750 flight credit).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Some air travel, books, personal excursions, and other miscellaneous expenses are not included in program cost.